IlFiltsin/filtsin/README.md

 ## Installation
 ### Clone the repository
-The first step is to clone the repository.
+The first step is to clone the repository or download last release.
 Write in terminal:
 ```bash
 git clone https://github.com/IlFiltsin/mind.git
 ```